deepyes02/yeti-ai/README.md

 Using models with tool-calling capability, this ai framework is able to converse and run api functions without spilling personal data.

+### Updates 15-August-2025
+1. Introduced llama_cpp for inference
+2. Moved Fast API to OS, (will restore it inside docker in next update - this was a temporary fix to integrate with llama_cpp inference)

 ### Updates 11-June-2025
 1. Integration with langGraph ecosystem for context awareness and tool calling.
 2. Web interface with an exposed chatbot for prompt input.